- The student population of 556 students has stayed relatively flat over five years.

 |Students by Grade|

-Of Robeson County School District's student population of 23,557 students has decreased by 5% over five years.
+- Of Robeson County School District's student population of 24,090 students has stayed relatively flat over five years.

 |School District Name||Of Robeson County School District|